 How They Work Together

-Cramer Imaging's professional quality product photograph of a Nikon DSLR camera with removable flash unit
+Audrey Cramer Photography's professional quality product photograph of a Nikon DSLR camera with removable flash unit

 Shutter speed, aperture, & ISO all work together in camera to create a final raw image.